 This statement is made pursuant to section 54 of the Modern Slavery Act 2015 and covers our financial year to 30/06/2022.
 It details the steps that Food Forensics has taken and will implement in our upcoming year to tackle modern slavery and human trafficking within our business and supply chains.

 Food Forensics was formed in 2011 as a result of an identified need to protect both consumers as well as genuine producers and processors from fraudulent labelling within the Food & Drink sector.
 Our laboratory is situated in the UK in Norwich and was ISO/IEC 17025:2005 accreditation in 2014 for its Stable Isotope Ratio Mass Spectrometry and in 2015 added accredited DNA speciation testing to its portfolio.

 In 2018, speciation by Next Generation Sequencing was added to the accreditation schedule, and in 2019 the laboratory was awarded ISO/IEC 17025:2017 accreditation.
-We are UKAS accredited for our operations and specific advisory services.
-We employ 19 members of staff, all on full and part-time contracts, honouring EU minimum wage and working time directives.
+2019 We added allegern testing by ELISA with flexible scope.
+In 2021 flexible scope will be sought for qPCR speciation testing.
+We are UKAS accredited for specified analysis and for interpretation for specific SIRA analysis.
+We employ 25 members of staff, all on full and part-time contracts, honouring EU minimum wage and working time directives.

 Policies & Procedures

 At Food Forensics we passionately believe in maintaining the integrity of the food supply system and are dedicated to working towards achieving this goal.
 This includes ethical standards and eradication of any forms of slavery at the heart of our drive for integrity.
 Policies in relation to slavery and human trafficking Food Forensics supports the basic and fundamental human rights of all individuals and does not condone any form of modern slavery, human trafficking or exploitation within its business and supply chains.